Sardar Akhtar: Death

+"Akhtar was a foster mother to Sajid, who acted the role of Briju in her husband's film Mother India".

 After Mehboob's death in 1964, she became his legal heir, with shares in Mehboob Studios and three flats.
 The property went into litigation once Akhtar's nephew made forgery claims regarding Akhtar's will.
 The two-decade old dispute is still pending.